Coded Vessel Training Manuals: A Guide to Vessel Safety, Compliance and Crew Preparation

 Equipment Inventory

-Many manuals include a section allowing operators to list vessel-specific equipment so the manual accurately reflects the equipment carried on board.
+A section for operators to complete with vessel-specific equipment details, ensuring the manual accurately reflects the equipment carried on board and becomes dedicated to that particular vessel.

 The Differences Between Small and Large Coded Vessel Training Manuals